Essoz/ml-daikon-empirical-study-eecs598/ROADMAP.md

 ### 4.1.
 Milestone 1: Understanding Real-World Silent/Latent Correctness Issues

-- **Outcome**: A list of (#TODO: 10 or more) real-world silent/latent correctness issues that 1) meet our bug-choosing criteria, 2) are reproducible, and 3) are analyzed.
+- **Outcome**: A list of 10 real-world silent/latent correctness issues that 1) meet our bug-choosing criteria, 2) are reproducible, and 3) are analyzed.
 We will also analyze the issues and summarize the findings, to guide our design decisions.
 - **Satisfying Criteria**: This milestone will be considered as satisfied if we have several issues that meet our bug-choosing criteria, are reproducible, and are analyzed.
-- **What to do**:
-  - Collecting real-world issues
-    - [x] Collecting issues from GitHub issues
-    - [x] Collecting issues from StackOverflow
-    - [x] Collecting issues from other sources (e.g., Reddit, Twitter, etc.)
 - **Deadline**: No deadline.
 We will keep collecting issues even after this milestone is satisfied.

 ### 4.2.
 Milestone 2: Have a working prototype

-- **Outcome**: A working prototype (#TODO: a prototype able to work on a few existing issues, infer the constraints (not necessarily detecing bugs), etc.) built from our hypothesis that can detect a wide range of silent/latent correctness issues in ML pipelines.
+- **Outcome**: A working prototype built from our hypothesis that can detect a wide range of silent/latent correctness issues in ML pipelines.
+The minimum requirement is being able to infer certain types of constraints from the pipeline.
 - **Satisfying Criteria**:
   - This milestone will be considered as satisfied if the working prototype shows promising results on the issues collected in Milestone 1.
   - A working prototype is considered as "working" if it can detect some silent/latent correctness issues in ML pipelines at a satisfying practicality (e.g., the cost of running the pipeline is not too high).
-- **What to do**:
-  - Testing all the hypothesis we have
-    - [ ] Implementing prototypes
-    - [ ] Evaluating prototypes
 - **Deadline**: 2024 Winter

 ### 4.3.
 Milestone 3: Reaching a satisfying utility

 - **Outcome**: A tool that can detect a wide range of silent/latent correctness issues in ML pipelines with a satisfying utility.
 - **Satisfying Criteria**: This milestone will be considered as satisfied if the tool can detect a wide range of silent/latent correctness issues in ML pipelines with a satisfying utility.
 We also need a very large set of real-world issues to evaluate the tool.
-- **What to do**:
-  - Iterating on the hypothesis
-    - [ ] Desiding on one potential direction to focus on
-    - [ ] Finish iterating on the direction with data collected from Stage 1
-    - [ ] Repeating Stage 2 and 3
-  - Large-Scale Evaluation
-    - [ ] Collecting more real-world issues (probably from industry collaborators)
-    - [ ] Evaluating the tool on the issues
 - **Deadline**: 2024 Summer

 ### 4.4.
 Milestone 4: Writing Paper